 Usually, turkey burgers suck.
 However, they don’t have to.
-Take for example, our BBQ Bacon Turkey Burger.
+Take for example, our BBQ Bacon Turkey Burger recipe.
 Covered in BBQ sauce and topped with bacon, it could go 12 rounds with any beef burger in a flavor fight.
 (See even more of our favorite turkey burger recipes if you’re not into BBQ sauce and bacon.)
-Get our BBQ Bacon Turkey Burger recipe.

-Take a Juicy Lucy but swap the beef for chicken and the cheddar for bold blue cheese, then add in everything you love about BLTs (which is, well, everything: crunchy, salty bacon; crisp, fresh lettuce; and juicy, sweet tomato) and you have a towering pile of awesome flavor.
+Take a Juicy Lucy but swap the beef for chicken and the cheddar for bold blue cheese, then add in everything you love about BLTs (which is, well, everything: salty, crunchy bacon; crisp, fresh lettuce; and juicy, sweet tomato) and you have a towering pile of awesome flavor.
 Get our Blue Cheese Chicken BLT Burger recipe.

-Pork, apple, and rosemary make a pretty solid combo, so we know that this recipe is a winner.
+Pork, apple, and rosemary make a pretty solid combo in the fall, and turning them into burgers takes them seamlessly into summertime.
 We recommend serving them as sliders—any leftovers could be used to make a mean sausage, egg, and cheese sandwich the next day (especially great if you had a few too many light beers or BBQ wines the night before).
 Get our Pork and Apple Burgers recipe.

 Much to everyone’s enormous benefit, banh mis have become more and more easy to come by in major American cities since the first version of this article was written in 2015, but if you’ve yet to try one, you’re in for a treat.
 And if you want to incorporate those spicy, savory, tangy, fresh, addictive flavors in burger form, we’re here to help.
 Get our Banh Mi Chicken Burger recipe.

 Big Macs aren’t the only double-decker burger in town.
-Try our marinated portobello burger for a healthier version of the Mickey D’s classic.
+Try our Double-Decker Marinated Portobello Burger recipe for a healthier version of the Mickey D’s classic.
 Portobellos are one of the easiest vegetables to use when converting a non believer—they taste exactly like steak when grilled.
-Get our Double-Decker Marinated Portobello Burger recipe.

 Pork can be a little dry and bland on its own, which is why our recipe ups the flavor ante with the addition of Mexican chorizo.
 Spicy and salty, the burger is paired with fresh avocado and roasted Anaheim chilies.
 This is the perfect burger to serve if you need an excuse—editor’s note: you should never need an excuse—to have a cold beer with lunch.
 Get our Pork and Chorizo Chile Burger recipe.